rtasan/val-scripts/README.md

     7 - Hit Run!

 - When you first run the script it'll export almost everything related to the game and maps, so make sure you have enough space!
 - If you do another import after running the script, it won't export them again.
+Just don't delete your "export" folder.

 ## Contributing & Help